The bar exam might be the dryest subject on the planet, but it’s also full of emotions.

 “No [one] is more unhappy than he who never faces adversity.
 For he is not permitted to prove himself.”—Seneca

 And most important, don’t waste your suffering.
 Learn from it.
 Do something with it.
-Like a muscle, growth comes from breaking down and rebuilding your deficiencies—and only if you feed it.
+Like a muscle, growth comes from breaking down and rebuilding your deficiencies—and feeding it.